Broučci

-Broučci is a classic children's book by Jan Karafiát published in Czech in the early 1870s.
+Broučci is a children's book by Jan Karafiát published in Czech kingdom in the early 1870s.
 The title is the Czech word for beetles, and the word is also used for "traditional Czech figures of fairylike insect people" such as the characters in the book.
 In English, the title is often translated as Fireflies.

 Background

 Originally published anonymously in 1876 as Broučci pro malé i velké děti (Fireflies for Small and Big Children), the first edition received very little acclaim.
 It was re-discovered and popularized in 1893 by publicist Gustav Jaroš (Gamma).
 He published an unsigned review in the magazine Čas (Time), and started an unusual and long-lasting wave of popularity for the book.
 Jaroš later called Broučci "perhaps the most beautiful blossom of the Czech children literature".
 After the review, the first edition was quickly sold out and the book was reprinted in 1894 and many times since.

 Only with the 10th edition of the book, published in 1912, was the book published under the name of its author, Jan Karafiát.
 By 1942, the book was translated into English.
 By 2004, 80 editions had been published in Czech.